ronakrm/ronakrm.github.io/_posts/2024-04-12-interpretability-science.md

 $$
 \begin{aligned}
+    H &:\qquad \text{Fruits are healthy.} \\ % \label{hyp:world} \\
+    H &:\qquad \text{Transformers do induction.} %\label{hyp:ml}
+\end{aligned}
+$$

+We know almost by gut that these are tall claims that are effectively impossible to actually, really prove.
+But we have intuitions or general beliefs they might be true, because we have evidence for more concrete hypotheses that each themselves provide evidence for these.

+But if we actually want to build up to these, and want to formally test and do something to evaluate them, we need to zoom in.

+$$
+\begin{aligned}
     H &:\qquad \text{Apples have a lot of Vitamin C.} \\ % \label{hyp:world} \\
     H &:\qquad \text{The 1.5 and 2.4 attention heads are important for induction.} %\label{hyp:ml}
 \end{aligned}
 $$

 As written,
-these both have a number of practical problems for _actually doing a proper test_.
+these _still_ both have a number of practical problems for actually doing a proper test.
 How much is "a lot"?
 How do we define "important"?
 How do we measure Vitamin C?
 How do we measure "important"?
 If we have multiple measures, which should we choose?